IacopoC/weather-web/README.md

 ### Weather Web - Forecast for your location

-Weather Web is a single page to display forecast of the day for your location.
+Weather Web is a single page built using Vue hs.
+The page displays forecast of the day for your location, the current weather and a chart that shows data of the weather for the next 7 days.
+A component shows a selection of movies about weather and a quote about climate.

 ### Features
 - Today weather forecast for your current location.